 If the error does not appear, then that driver is clear and you can move on to the next one.
 Do this until you have either added and enabled all the devices, or until the BSOD appears.
 If the latter happens, this means that the last driver enabled is the problem.
 Enter Safe Boot and completely uninstall the driver and try downloading the latest one from the manufacturer and install it.
-If it still won’t work, then that driver has a compatibility problem with Windows 8.1.
+If it still won’t work, then that driver has a compatibility problem with Windows 8.1 or Windows 10.

 Optional: If the BSOD appears after a driver update, try rolling back the driver and see if the problem persists.
 Enter Device Manager and locate the driver in question, then right click it and select “Properties”.
 Under the “Driver” tab, you will find the option to roll back the driver.

 Windows 8.1, 10 offers users the possibility to refresh computers, which resets all the settings to their default values.
 This option will not affect any personal files you have on your computer, so you can run it without the fear of data loss.

 A system restore is a viable options if the error manifested itself after you have installed multiple drivers and third party software.
 In order for this to work, you would need to have created a restore point prior to the install of the software.

 This is a good habit to have, and creating restore points can prove a life saver.
 If you do have a restore point, you can revert back to that state, but all information added to the drive after the restore point was created, will be deleted.

 Here’s how to run system restore on Windows 10: